Top Teacher: Nicole Knoblauch

 Knoblauch says she’s always wanted to be a teacher.

-“I wanted to be a teacher when I was about their age, I would go down into my basement with my mom’s high heels, I used to give spelling tests to my brother all the time, he didn’t like it,” Knoblauch said.
+“I wanted to be a teacher when I was about their age, I would go down in to my basement with my mom’s high heels, I used to give spelling tests to my brother all the time, he didn’t like it.”

-“We play, we laugh, we work hard, and they know I expect a lot from them, but they meet the challenge every time, and they are so smart,” Knoblauch said.
+“We play, we laugh, we work hard, and they know I expect a lot from them, but they meet the challenge every time, and they are so smart.”

 Copyright 2022 WTOC.
 All rights reserved.